Camp Harlam Pt. 1

 So the time finally came to say goodbye again and it gets even harder than last year.
 I told everyone I wouldn’t cry (like they were gonna believe me) but emotions came thick and fast when it hit in that two hundred people many of which I grew extremely close to were leaving camp.

-The choice to come back can be an extremely hard one and several benefactors play into whether or not someone comes back, especially as an international.
+The choice to come back can be an extremely hard one and several benefactors play into whether or not someone chooses to do so, especially as an international.

 San Francisco, a monumental city packed with awesome sights and countless different places to explore.
 The first stop on my stay was a chilled out afternoon in Union Square before checking out San Fran’s Chinatown one of the oldest in America.
 The following day I met up with my friends who I’d be travelling the remainder of my journey with and decided to check out the iconic Pier 39 and Fisherman’s Wharf visiting the sea lions which have resided there for over fifty years and the several tourist attractions spanning along the pier.
 The following day we visited the highlight of our San Fran travel the Golden Gate Bridge a major tourist attraction for the city, it gave me the chance to view San Francisco at its best and look at the cities amazing landscape alongside seeing across the entire of San Fran, this was followed by us visiting the AT&T Park to watch the San Francisco Giants which was an awesome way to round out our day.
 Our final day in San Fran was used mainly to chill out and take in all of the cities best parks including visiting hippy hill and the Golden Gate Park before rounding out our time in San Fran with a trip to the Cheesecake Factory.
 My time in San Francisco was definitely a great experience and introduced me to the west coast in the best possible way.